 How can these impacts be reduced?

 Given the amount of waste generated, managing pollutants is a challenge – though not an insurmountable one.
 Leather supply chains based in Europe and the US employ strict environmental regulations to ensure little to no toxic waste is emitted.
 Chrome-free and vegetable-based tanners are available, and leather can also be sourced from ecological and regenerative farms.

 Small-scale livestock farming also plays an integral role to sustainable food systems by grazing on otherwise marginal land, and responsible livestock husbandry would involve using all of the animals’ parts.

-For those who are ethically opposed to using animal products, avoiding leather is only natural.
+For those who are ethically opposed to using animal products in the first place, avoiding leather is only natural.
+For others, it is arguably more ethical that all parts of the animal be put to use as long as animals are raised for the meat.
 For those still sitting on the fence, however, the key takeaway is that it largely depends on where hide is sourced and how it is then treated to become leather.
 Though not widely in use, standards are being developed to help guide brands and consumers to traceable and humanely produced leather.